One of top Indiana recruits inks letter national letter of intent with Ladyjacks

 Away from the UW-W team, Lemke attended the Junior Gold National Championship in 2004, 2005 and 2006.
 During the 2005-2006 school year she served as an assistant coach for the Kenosha high school girls team that won the USBC state title.

-In the classroom at UW-W Lemke graduated cum laude with a degree in middle childhood/early adolescence education with a coaching minor.
-She completed work on a master's degree this spring.
+Lemke graduated cum laude with a degree in middle childhood/early adolescence education with a coaching minor.
+She completed work on a master’s degree in the spring of 2012.